 Images taken by me are only available through one of the galleries that represent me, or through me, and are limited to editions of one, and only available in that gallery size print.

 I do not shoot with a green screen and fill in later fancy back grounds or replace clear skies with those that have clouds.
 What I see through the viewfinder is what you get.
 My photo editing is basic for bruises and blemishes.
 No fancy Photoshop crap that I believe puts a black eye on my profession when passed off as photography.
 If you are a digital artist, say digital artist, not photographer.
+And should you cross the line into AI generated images, you fall into my category of the lowest form of human life.

 If you are not going to work with me, I don't care if you like me or not.
 I'm not offended.